Stone & Webster: Founding through 1930s

-Charles A. Stone and Edwin S. Webster first met in 1884 and became close friends while studying electrical engineering at the Massachusetts Institute of Technology.
-In 1890, only two years after graduating, they formed the Massachusetts Electrical Engineering Company.
-The name was changed to Stone & Webster in 1893.
-Their company was one of the earliest electrical engineering consulting firms in the United States.
+Charles A. Stone and Edwin S. Webster met in 1884 and became close friends while studying electrical engineering at the Massachusetts Institute of Technology.
+In 1890, two years after graduating, they formed the Massachusetts Electrical Engineering Company, which in 1893 was renamed Stone & Webster.
+It was one of the earliest electrical engineering consulting firms in the United States.

 Stone & Webster's first major project was the construction of a hydroelectric plant for the New England paper company in 1890.
 Following the panic of 1893, Stone & Webster acquired the Nashville Electric Light and Power Co. for a few thousand dollars, subsequently reselling it for $500,000.

 Throughout the next ten years, Stone & Webster acquired interest in large number of utilities while offering managerial, engineering and financial consulting to a number of independent utility firms.
 Even though Stone & Webster were not a holding company, their financial and managerial presence meant that they had considerable influence in policy decisions.
 They would often be paid in utility stock.